greenelab/deep-review/sections/03_categorize.md

 evaluated were unigrams and bigrams.
 These are the counts for single words and two-word combinations in a free text document.
 They subset the full set of words and word combinations to the 400 most commonly used ones.
-The machine learning algorithms that they employed (naive bayes, logistic regression, and deep neural networks) all performed relatively similarly on the task of identifying the primary site.
+The machine learning algorithms that they employed (naive Bayes, logistic regression, and deep neural networks) all performed relatively similarly on the task of identifying the primary site.
 However, when the authors evaluated the more challenging task, i.e. evaluating the laterality of each tumor, the deep neural network